manishrnl/complete_university_management_system/README.md

 # 🏦 University Management System ( Approx Projects length : 30,000 Lines)

 ## The project was completed after two months of rigorous effort.
 Also the folder is not well structured & is not responsive.
 It is made as per my laptops screen of size 16".
-I'll inprove it in a more precise way in future update.
+I'll improve it in a more precise way in future update.

 [![Java](https://img.shields.io/badge/Java-Backend-red.svg?style=for-the-badge)](https://www.java.com/)
 [![Database](https://img.shields.io/badge/Database-MySQL-yellow.svg?style=for-the-badge)](https://www.mysql.com/)